 - We put you in contact with our Business Developer, who is already familiar with your project, so you can get right from where you’re now.

 - Business Developer makes clarifying questions and transfers the project in a technical language.

 - HIDDEN Business Developer constantly consults with the Software Architect to find the most elegant software solutions to achieve your goals.

-- HIDDEN ?loser to the end of the process our Client Manager contacts the Project Manager and books suitable software developers required for the project.
+- HIDDEN Closer to the end of the process, our Client Manager contacts the Project Manager and books suitable software developers required for the project.

-- HIDDEN Project Manager familiarizes with the specifications and makes clarifying question if needed.
+- HIDDEN Project Manager familiarizes with the specifications and makes clarifying questions if needed.

 - Software Requirements Specification is completed.

 - HIDDEN Our Software Architect and Project Manager prepare the final project quote based on the completed specs.

 - If you choose to develop the project with us, we introduce you to the Project Manager and the team, and you’re good to start app development.

 That’s how our team’s communication process goes from the first contact with our client to the software development itself.
 As you may notice, a Business Analyst gets involved in the process as early as the first contact occurs.